 - Assign an Enneagram type with each character based on your story’s premise.

-- Decide the character’s starting point within the range of healthy to unhealthy traits
+- Decide the character’s starting point within the range of optimal to sub-optimal traits and behaviors.

 As you explore The Wisdom of the Enneagram, you’ll find abundant inspiration for your characters.
 For example, here are three guiding principles for The Perfectionist (Type 1):